 Anything else you’d like to add?

 The key to addressing the challenges faced by mankind today, such as resource scarcity, environmental degradation, and diseases and epidemics, is to equip young people with the tools of engineering, sustainability, and hands-on experience.
 Giving them insight into these areas at a young age through Stewardship Signature Programs like FIRST Robotics, Engineers Without Borders, and STEM initiatives, can make a real difference.

 FIRST® is a global nonprofit that runs four robotics programs for young people between the ages of 5 to 18.
 The programs offer real-world engineering experience and inspire students to pursue education and career paths in science, technology, engineering, and mathematics (STEM) disciplines.
-This year, Bechtel provided funding and volunteers for 50 FIRST® teams in Australia, China, Chile, India, Malaysia, the Philippines, the United Kingdom, and the United States.
 FIRST® is one of Bechtel's signature programs.